-Let's illustrate the conclusion of this essay with the description of a musical passage from the domain of octophonic acousmatic music.
-In the very beginning of my Motus in fine velocior - in memoriam Stockhausen (2008) we listen to dramatic materials derived both from treatment (of a spring inside an old stove) as well as from synthesis.
+Let's take a musical example, now in the domain of an octophonic acousmatic music, here reduced to a stereo version.
+In the very beginning of the work we listen to dramatic materials derived both from treatment (of a spring inside an old stove) and from synthesis as well [following sound examples: passages of Flo Menezes' acousmatic piece Motus in fine velocior - in memoriam Stockhausen (2008)].
 About 4' later the stove sounds reappear with variations, displacing in time higher and dry synthesis sounds, which will be drastically superimposed by a spatial cloud of lower sounds, which cause consequences in the synthesis layer: it acquires a resonant quality.
-The whole process directionally runs into heart beats evoking maybe the last moments of a dying person (actually with sounds not derived from a heart, but from a harp followed by a vowel, both transposed radically some octaves below).
-Then, another directionality takes place: metallic resonances emerge from those tonic periodic beats polarizing a low C, becoming more and more independent of them.
+The whole process directionally run into heart beats evoking maybe the last moments of a dying person (actually with sounds not derived from heart, but from a harp followed by a vowel, both transposed radically some octaves below).
+Another directionality then takes place: metallic resonances emerge from those tonic periodic beats polarizing a low C, becoming more and more independent of them.
 Variations of those beats enhance the autonomy of the resonances, until varied stove sounds reappear and lead the whole texture to a new cloud of synthetic sounds, which in their turn will run into a transformed quotation of the final moments of Kontakte by Stockhausen.

 This metalinguistic reference, even if strongly metamorphosed, is indeed anticipated by a high sound layer some seconds earlier as connecting element.
-But if we pay attention to that passage again, we perceive that, interlacing all these elements and directionalities, a sound layer lasts as a kind of shadow too, establishing the formal connection between these two big clouds of spectra.
+But if we listen carefully please to that passage again, we perceive that, interlacing all these elements and directionalities, a sound layer lasts as a kind of shadow too, establishing the formal connection between these two big clouds of spectra.

 What a paradox!
-I am labeled by traditional musicians as an electroacoustic composer and, among my dear "electroacoustic" colleagues, we spend so much time speaking about Beethoven, and Stravinsky, and giving examples of instrumental as well as mixed electroacoustic music...
-The reason for that is no longer a secret: in my opinion, any musical composition, whether dealing with instruments or electronic devices, should consider the essential elements of my star, which should be viewed not as a model or a systematic approach to composition, but rather as a quantum field of musical meanings which are of universal validity.
-It is a pure illusion to think that electroacoustic music can be considered apart from these problems.
+I am labeled by traditional musicians as an electroacoustic composer and, among my dear "electroacoustic" colleagues, took so long speaking about Beethoven, Stravinsky, and giving examples of instrumental and mixed electroacoustic music as well...
+The reason for that is no longer a secret: in my opinion, any musical composition, if dealing with instruments or electronic devices, should consider the essential elements of my star, which should be viewed not as a model or a systematic approach to composition, but rather as a quantum field of musical meanings which are of universal validity.
+It is a pure illusion to think that electroacoustic music can be considered apart of these problems.